alphagov/govuk-rfcs/rfc-117-containerised-runtime.md

 GOV.UK will adopt a container based hosting environment, such as [GOV.UK PaaS](https://www.cloud.service.gov.uk).
 The choice of hosting environment is out of scope for this RFC.

-GOV.UK applications will be built into container images, which will include the operating system.
+GOV.UK applications and their dependencies will be built into container images.
 This may be done using buildpacks or other means - this decision is also out of scope for this RFC.

 A containerised runtime aligns with the [GOV.UK Infrastructure Architecture Goals for 2021]( https://docs.google.com/document/d/1ooN7wkYhEGvceGe9Qz_HNZa-GPtrjzK_vA4vfWYVn4c/edit#heading=h.cdrr7rv9t98f) to isolate applications through containers.
 This will give us better control of how resources are matched to applications.